f5devcentral/f5-agility-labs-nginx/docs/class10/module1/lab1.rst

          whoami

    b.
-Move to the /root directory and check nginx-repo cert and key are here
+Move to the /root directory and check that the nginx-repo.crt and
+      nginx-repo.key files are present.

       .. code:: bash